PhotInfo/presskit/README.md

 	* the copyright
 	* the image description
 * create a copy of the image with the minimum content of the tags (related to image data structure, such as the image size, resolution and orientation)
-* see where the photo was taken, in different ways:
+* see where the photo was taken, in different ways (map, address, coordinate)
-	* visualize the city name
-	* locate in a map
-	* find the coordinates
-	* show the address
-* share, favorite, hide or delete a photo
+* favorite, hide or delete a photo
 * quickly scroll through the albums of your iOS device
 * support for burst photos
 * view the tags directly from other apps with the PhotInfo's **Extension**